RobbieHember/fcgadgets/README.md

 When projects consist of fewer than 20 stands, or 20 scenarios for one stand, **cbrunner** can be controlled by spreadsheet and run within Jupyter Notebooks.
 Assumptions about the event chronology for each scenario can be set manualy in the ProjectConfig.xlsx spreadsheet, while assumptions about stand growth from BatchTIPSY.exe can be manually set in GrowthCurvesTIPSY_Parameters.xlsx.

 When the number of ensembles exceeds one, the model knows to treat stands like ensembles (i.e. N_Stand = N_Ensemble for each scenario).
 This makes it lightning fast to run 1,000s of ensembles.
 Even if some scenarios have no stochastic simulations, N_Ensemble is a project-level parameter that cannot be differentatied among scenarios.

-Project workflow entails:
-1. Define project-level parameters in ProjectConfig.xlsx.
-2. Define scenario-level parameters in ProjectConfig.xlsx.
-3. Parameterize input parameters for BatchTIPSY.exe in the file, GrowthCurvesTIPSY_Parameters.xlsx.
-This can be done manually for small projects.
-4. Convert input parameters to a format readable by BatchTIPSY.exe (automated by running fcgadgets.cbrunner.cbrun_utilities.py.BuildTIPSYInputs).
-5. Run BatchTIPSY.exe.
-6. Prepare inventory. (automated)
-7. Prepare disturbance and management event history. (automated)
-8. Prepare growth curves. (automated)
-9. Run the simulation and save the outputs by calling **cbrunner.cbrun.py.MeepMeep**.
-10. Import output variables to analysis session by calling LoadScenarioResults.
-11. Calculate GHG balance variables, including net sector greenhouse gas balance by calling the method CalculateGHGBalance.

-## BIG PROJECTS
-Big projects are all run in a spatially explicit framework with the standard spatial reference system used for BC.
-The framework draws on vector geometry sources using modules from the **utilities** subpackage:
-* Use **get_inventory_from_points.py** to simulate the GHG balance for a sample of irreglularly distributed coordinates.
-* Use **get_inventory_from_polygons.py** to simulate the GHG balance over a sparse regular grid that has been draped over a list of polygons (e.g., treatment areas from RESULTS).
-* Use **get_inventory_for_tiles.py** to simuate the GHG balance over a continuous regular grid.

-All three approaches rely on an automated set of invenotry pre-processing scripts.

-1. Download inventory layers (this is the only manual step)
-2. Define a subset of variables that will be retained from each source geodatabase (**DefineInventoryLayersAndVariables**);
-3. Build LUTs for each categorical variable (see section on LUTs) (**BuildForestInventoryLUTs**);
-4. Prepare a set of gap-filled geometries for instances where no geometry is listed for activities (**RecoverMissingATUGeometries**);
-5. Identify which type of 'big project' best matches your project needs and run that script after specifying the project path:
-	* **get_inventory_from_points.py**
-	* **get_inventory_from_polygons.py**
-	* **get_inventory_for_tile.py**
-6. Prepare project configuration and input variables for **cbrunner** by adopting a script from pre-existing projects.
-7. Run the simulation (**cbrun.py.MeepMeep**)
-8. Explore results with a post-processing project script.

-Steps 1-4 are shared among projects.
-That is, you can have multiple different projects all working from the same set of inventory sources.
-As such, steps 1-4 only need to be repeated for the purpose of getting the most up-to-date forest inventories.

-## GETTING STARTED
-1. Install Anaconda
-2. Create local folder for fcgadgets code and pull fcgadgets from Github
-3. Create local folder for project code
-4. Create local folder for project data
-5. Use jupyter notebook or Python script to prepare project
-6. Run fcgadgets.cbrunner.cbrun.MeepMeep
-	* data and parameters are imported
-	* variables are initialized
-	* annual carbon balance is simulated
-		* Biomass dynamics
-		* Dead organic matter dynamics
-		* Disturbance and management events occur
-		* Harvested wood products

 ## REFERENCES
 Downey, A.B., 2017.
 Modeling and Simulation in Python – Green Tea Press, 2.3. ed.
 Green Tea Press, Needham, Massaschusetts.